sunnyrain0827/Sleep_staging_Physionet/README.md

 # Neonatal Sleep Patterns' Impact Analysis Based on EEG Signals

 This repository contains the research into neonatal sleep patterns' impact on NICU Health Discovery.
-This project is currently still developing in the phase 1.
+This project is currently developing in the phase 2.

 ## Background and Motivation: